top of page

 history

-In the spring of 1857, Mrs. John Huff and Orlando Young began Sunday School which met in their homes.
-Two years later Rev. Albert Lawrence started a Methodist Episcopal Sunday School in Robinson School House which was across the road of the John Hauschild home.
-The first work in Coal City was a Sunday School organized in 1875 by Oliver Drawn.
+In the spring of 1857, Mrs. John Huff and Orlando Young began a Sunday School which met in their homes.
+Two years later Rev. Albert Lawrence started a Methodist Episcopal Sunday School in the Robinson School House which was across the road from the John Hauschild home.
+The first Coal City United Methodist Church was a Sunday School organized in 1875 by Oliver Drawn.

 Feel free to find out more about the United Methodist Church with these additional links: